alonitac/DevOpsMay22/tutorials/05_aws_s3.md

    ```
 7. Can you see the object in the bucket's object list in the AWS Web Console?
 Can you confirm that the object was "deleted softly"?
 8. How can you **permanently** delete an object (and its non-current versions) from a version-enabled bucket?

+# Home assignment

+- Write some Python code that computes the Etag of a given file.
+Make sure you get the same results as appears in S3 console when uploading this file to a bucket.
+The algorithm can be found [here](https://stackoverflow.com/a/43819225).